Marketing ROI: Definition and How to Calculate It

 Marketing ROI, or marketing return on investment, is a key metric to determine how much return you get from marketing investments you make.

-For example, you set live a PPC campaign and it costs £500.
+For example, you set a PPC campaign live and it costs £500.
 You want to know how many sales you created on the back of this £500 investment.

 The more sales you make, the more successful the campaign is.
 Marketing ROI helps you understand just how many sales and how much revenue you’re driving through marketing.